CodeJogot/html-css-course-in-bangla/README.md

 **Note:** Entities names are case-sensitive.
 Here is the [HTML](table.html) and [CSS](table.css) code that generates all the entites listed above.

+## Assignments for Chapter 3

+### Assignment 01

+Create a simple HTML page that contains a table to display information about your favorite fruits.
+The table should have four columns: Fruit Name, Color, Taste, and Rating.
+Add at least five rows of data to the table.

+### Assignment 02

+Build an HTML page that showcases a collection of your favorite books, movies, or places to visit.
+Create an ordered list for books/movies or an unordered list for places to visit.
+Include at least eight items in the list and add appropriate descriptions for each.

+### Assignment 03

+Create a webpage that explains the basics of a programming language of your choice (e.g., Python, JavaScript, or HTML).
+Use the `<code>` tag to highlight and display example code snippets that demonstrate different programming concepts.
+Include a brief explanation of each code snippet.

+### Assignment 04

+Develop an HTML page that contains text about a foreign country or city.
+Use HTML entities to represent special characters, currency symbols, or other symbols that are relevant to the location you're describing.
+Ensure that the entities are accurately used throughout the text.

 <div align="right">
     <b><a href="#learn-html-and-css-in-30-chapters">↥ Go to Top</a></b>